Last Updated on: 28th October 2023, 09:25 am

 What Is the Grieving Process for a Parrot?

 All parrots grieve for lost loved ones.
-Like us, the way each parrot deals with its emotions can vary from bird to bird.
-The strength of grief each parrot experiences can also differ.
+Like us, how each parrot deals with its emotions can vary from bird to bird, and the strength of grief experienced can also differ.

-Signs Your Parrot is Grieving
+Signs A Parrot is Grieving

-You may spot your parrot searching for its missing loved one.
-If your parrot can talk, it may say its companion’s name as a way of asking where they are.
-Within a few days, your parrot will realize that its companion is gone.
-At this point, you’ll start to notice signs of grief.
-This may include:
+You may spot the parrot searching for its missing loved one.
+If the parrot can talk, it may say its companion’s name.
+Within a few days, the parrot will realize they’re gone.

-- Change in sleeping habits
+- Change in sleeping habits.

-- Loss of appetite
+- Loss of appetite.

-- Reluctance to leave the cage
+- Reluctance to leave the cage.

-- Lack of interest in toys, play, and activities
+- Lack of interest in toys, play, and activities.

-- Aggression and irritability (e.g. biting)
+- Aggression and irritability.

-- Stereotypic behaviors (pacing, toe-tapping, head-bobbing)
+- Stereotypic behaviors (pacing, toe-tapping, head-bobbing).

 How Long Do Parrots Grieve?